-- Land use survey, as outlined in Section 5.2. - Pre-construction building condition surveys, for heritage buildings as outlined in Section 5.3 or other buildings with the potential to be impacted by vibration. - Post-construction building condition surveys, for heritage buildings as outlined in Section 5.3 or other buildings with the potential to be impacted by vibration. - Weekly inspections which, as part of the weekly Environmental inspection further outlined in the CEMP, will include inspection of the environmental controls and mitigation measures outlined in the DNVIS(s) and Table 23 of this Plan. - Daily visual inspections, as outlined in the CEMP and undertaken by the Site Foreman.
-The Site Foreman will also inspect the onsite mitigation required by Out of Hours Work Permits and the DNVIS(s). - ER and Sydney Metro will also conduct inspections which are independent of GLCs inspections.
+- Land use survey, as outlined in Section 5.2. - Pre-construction building condition surveys, of all buildings, structures, utilities and the like identified as being at risk of damage before commencement of any work that could impact on the subject surface / subsurface structure Post-construction building condition surveys, for buildings previously assessed as part of a pre-condition survey. - Weekly inspections which, as part of the weekly Environmental inspection further outlined in the CEMP, will include inspection of the environmental controls and mitigation measures outlined in the DNVIS(s) and Table 23 of this Plan. - Daily visual inspections, as outlined in the CEMP and undertaken by the Site Foreman and GLC Environmental Personnel.
+The Site Foreman will also inspect the onsite mitigation required by Out of Hours Work Permits, where applicable, and the DNVIS(s) as required. - ER and Sydney Metro will conduct inspections which are independent of GLCs inspections at a frequency determined by the ER.